 New Media Reports Confirm That City Will Be Unable to Keep Promise to Clean Up Surrounding Area

 Information on cost has not yet been released, but as you can see from the following snapshots, the campus will consume the entire 3.1-acre lot, and offer a broad range of desirable amenities not available to the average Venice renter, including an art space, community gardens, a bike pavilion, pet play areas and outdoor lounge areas complete with contemporary furniture and Weber BBQs.

 The number of beds (100 adult and 54 youth) will barely make a dent in Venice’s existing 1,000-person unsheltered population, and recent news reports in the LA Times show that (even if they wanted to) Garcetti and Bonin will be unable to keep their “promise” to clean up surrounding areas because of opposition from civil rights attorneys and social services groups.

 To maximize visibility for the October 17 Venice Town Hall, we are producing and selling Fight Back, Venice! t-shirts and hats for purchase for $20 each.
 Buy one here and pick it up on the night of the event at our Westminster Elementary Booth.

-Fight Back, Venice is an group of Venice neighbors and residents committed to informing, engaging, empowering and mobilizing our community to ensure the equal application of the law for all who live, work and visit in Venice.
+Fight Back, Venice is an group of Venice neighbors committed to informing, engaging, empowering and mobilizing our community to ensure the equal application of the law for all who live, work and play in Venice.